 NOTE:

 You may want to practice making a couple of holes in scrap wood.
-Then use the Dremel to make the hole larger so you can see what you are trying to do.
+Then use the Dremel to make the hole larger to see what you are trying to do.
 It would be easy to overuse the Dremel causing the hole to lose its circular shape.
 Once you get the hang of it, it’s not difficult.
 But you want to get a feel for it before starting your shelves.

 Get ready to Propagate some plants!